andrewcumming/phys457/_sources/mt_sols.md

 ![plot](MT_Q1_fig1.jpg)

-We've set $\epsilon=3$ to be able to clearly see the effect of the perturbation, and I stop the sum at .
+We've set $\epsilon=3$ to be able to clearly see the effect of the perturbation, and I stop the sum at $k=7$ (the contribution from the higher order terms drops off rapidly with increasing $k$).
 The perturbed wavefunction is flatter in the center and pushed out towards the edges of the box.
 Physically, this makes sense because the perturbing potential corresponds to a force that pushes the particle away from $x=0$, increasing the probability of finding the particle closer to the edges of the box.
 You can also think of this in terms of the wavelength: at the center of the box, the potential has increased and so the kinetic energy is smaller, corresponding to a longer wavelength, and so the wavefunction is less curved at the center.

 **Question 2.** (a) By writing the lowering operator for the 3D harmonic oscillator